Mcj-G/McjGBlog/README.md

 - Editing user name

 ## What it still needs:
-- Refactoring controllers to utilize its features - too many commands are accessed via the HttpPost route
+- Refactoring controllers to utilize its features
+- Adding more user info and functionality to modify account data by the user
+- Visual tweaks